vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 I resumed strength exercises on Monday 2026-01-19, nine days after the vaccine, as planned.
 Performance was within the normal range.

+## 2026-01-21: skipped all exercises to make time for administrative work

+On Wednesday 2026-01-21, I skipped all exercises so that I could do an administrative task (physical sorting of documents) in the morning and early afternoon period before my first meal.